Pylons/pyramid/docs/narr/paste.rst

 application factory in the ``myproject`` project which has the entry point named ``main`` where the entry point refers to a ``main`` function in the ``mypackage`` module".
-Indeed, if you open up the ``__init__.py`` module generated within any cookiecutter-generated package, you'll see a ``main`` function.
+Indeed, if you open up the ``__init__.py`` module generated within the cookiecutter-generated package, you'll see a ``main`` function.
 This is the function called by :term:`PasteDeploy` when the ``pserve`` command is invoked against our application.
 It accepts a global configuration object and *returns* an instance of our application.